microsoft/maro/docs/source/scenarios/vm_scheduling.rst

 Overload
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Since the VM's CPU utilization varies along the time, when enabling the oversubscription, it might
-happen that the sum of VM's CPU usage execeeds the capacity of the physical resource.
+happen that the sum of VM's CPU usage exceed the capacity of the physical resource.
 This situation called
 overload.
-The threshold of overloading, or we can say the maximum utilization rate can be set in config.yml.

-* ``MAX_UTILIZATION_RATE``: The default setting is 1, which means that when the PM's CPU utilization
-  exceeds 100%, it would be considered as overloading.

 Overloading may lead to VM's performance degradation or service level agreements (SLAs) violations
 in real production (We will support these features in the future).